k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 ### node.id

-This file lists the Fabric node identifiers for the Affinity mechanism.
+This file lists Fabric node identifiers for the Affinity mechanism.
 The following identifies can be set in the node.id file:

-- **uuid**- if this parameter is not defined, Fabric automatically generates a value for the **uuid** while starting.
+-  **uuid**, if this parameter is not defined, Fabric automatically generates a value for the **uuid** during startup.
-- **logical_id-** used to define an Affinity for Fabric jobs mechanism.
+- **logical_id,** used to define an Affinity for the Fabric jobs mechanism.
 The logical_id contains only letters and numbers.
 Several nodes can share the same logical_id.
-In addition, you can set several logical IDs for one node.
-It is possible to define priority for each logical_id by adding several threads that will be allocated for each logical node.
-The number is concatenated to the logical_id name by colon.
+In addition, several logical IDs can be set for one node.
+The priority of each logical_id can be defined by adding several threads that will be allocated for each logical node.
+The number is concatenated to the logical_id name by a colon.
 For example, the logical_id for a given node has the following values: A:2, B:3, and C:6.
 If there are 10 threads in the pool for this node, then the job using logical_id **C** as an Affinity will get higher priority on this node, as 6 out of the 10 threads will be allocated to this job.
-- **cluster_id**- cluster identifier.
+- **cluster_id**, cluster identifier.
 The cluster_id is set to support a configuration of several Fabric clusters on one Cassandra cluster.
-The cluster_id is concatenated to each [keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) name.
+The cluster_id is concatenated to each [keyspace](https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP1_19_Fabric_Architecture_Tali/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) name.
 For example- if the cluster_id is set to “fabric1”, then Fabric concatenates “_fabric1” to each keyspace.

 ## Update Configuration Files

 ### Update Config.ini and Node.id Files

-Fabric adds a notification to k2fabric.log if the updates are loaded automatically to Fabric.
-If the changes require a restart of the Fabric node, Fabric adds a warning to the log file.
+Fabric adds a notification to the k2fabric.log if the updates are loaded automatically to Fabric.
+If the changes require a restart of the Fabric node, Fabric adds a warning to the [log file](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md).

 Examples:

-INFO  [FileChangeMonitor] 2020-06-07 18:30:40,207 c.k.f.c.i.Configurator - [LID1000000000496] Configurator changed fabric.DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED from false to true
-INFO  [FileChangeMonitor] 2020-06-07 18:30:40,207 c.k.f.c.i.FileChangeMonitor - [LID1000000000496] config.ini was reloaded
+- INFO [FileChangeMonitor] 2020-06-07 18:30:40,207 c.k.f.c.i.Configurator - [LID1000000000496] Configurator changed fabric.DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED from false to true INFO [FileChangeMonitor] 2020-06-07 18:30:40,207 c.k.f.c.i.FileChangeMonitor - [LID1000000000496] config.ini was reloaded

-WARN  [FileChangeMonitor] 2020-06-07 18:38:33,270 c.k.f.c.i.Configurator - [LID1000000000496] Configurator will not update fabricdb.MDB_DEFAULT_SCHEMA_CACHE_STORAGE_TYPE from com.k2view.cdbms.dao.CassandraEntityStorage to NONE at runtime.
+- WARN [FileChangeMonitor] 2020-06-07 18:38:33,270 c.k.f.c.i.Configurator - [LID1000000000496] Configurator will not update fabricdb.MDB_DEFAULT_SCHEMA_CACHE_STORAGE_TYPE from com.k2view.cdbms.dao.CassandraEntityStorage to NONE at runtime.

 ### Update iifConfig.ini
-When you update the iifConfig.ini, you must do the following:
+When updating the iifConfig.ini, do the following:

-- If you update the parameters under **orphanage_job** or **sweep_job** sections, or **ENABLE_KAFKA_DELTA** parameters, you must restart the Fabric node.
+- When updating the parameters under **orphanage_job** or **sweep_job** sections, or **ENABLE_KAFKA_DELTA** parameters, restart the Fabric node.
-- Resart the IIDFinder process.
+- Restart the IIDFinder process.

-Click for more information about the IIDFinder process.
+Click for more information about the IIDFinder Process.

 [![Previous](/articles/images/Previous.png)](/articles/02_fabric_architecture/04_fabric_commands.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md)